 - The OGA will produce an Annual Report and Accounts to be approved by the OGA Board of Directors and the Secretary of State for Business, Energy and Industrial Strategy.

 Relationships with other organisations

 The OGA will work collaboratively with Government and industry to deliver its principal objective.
-The OGA will publish any Memoranda of Understanding (MOU) or Service Level Agreement (SLA) agreed with government or other public bodies.
+Below you can view a number of Memoranda of Understandings (MOUs) or Service Level Agreement (SLAs) agreed with government or other public bodies.